 How to Use the Crypto Tax Calculator Google Sheet Template

 This section provides a clear, step-by-step guide on how to integrate and use the Crypto Tax Calculator template effectively.
-Follow these instructions to set up your CoinGecko API key, input your transaction history, and view your automatically calculated tax summary.
+Follow these instructions to set up the CoinGecko add-on, input your transaction history, and view your automatically calculated tax summary.

-After saving, the script will run automatically at your specified interval, making sure all data is pulled correctly.
+However, Google Sheets may cache results for a short period of time.
+If you need the most up-to-date prices, you can manually refresh all data in your sheet.
 Keep in mind that more frequent refreshes will consume your API call credits faster.
 If you run into rate limits, consider upgrading to a paid API plan for higher call credits and rate limits.

 How to Add Specific Coins